Capital punishment in Singapore: Statistics

 The following table of executions was compiled by Amnesty International from several sources, including statistics supplied by the Ministry of Home Affairs in January 2001 and government figures reported to Agence France-Presse in September 2003.
 Numbers in curly brackets are the number of foreign citizens executed, according to information disclosed by the Ministry of Home Affairs.

 Detailed statistics were not released by the Singapore government between 2000 and 2006.
 Singapore's Prime Minister Goh Chok Tong told the BBC in September 2003 that he believed there were "in the region of about 70 to 80" hangings in 2003.
 Two days later he retracted his statement, saying the number was in fact ten.
+In total, at the end of 2003, 19 people were hanged.

 While no information is issued on the race and ethnicity of death row inmates, it was noted in 2021, during an appeal from a number of Malay death row inmates who alleged racism on the part of the government, that there were a large number of Malays among those on death row, with only handfuls of other minority races.
 Between 2010 and 2021, Malays made up 66 of the 120 prosecuted for capital drug offences, with 76% of cases concluding with the death sentence.
 50 out of 77 people sentenced to death between 2010 and 2021 were Malays, with a remaining 15 Indians, 10 Chinese and two from other races.
 Since 2010, of all the 77 sentenced to death, there were 14 Malaysians being condemned to death row, with eleven of them ethnic Indians, two Malays and one Chinese.

-Former chief executioner, Darshan Singh, stated that he had executed more than 850 people during his service, which began in 1959.
+Former chief executioner, Darshan Singh, who died from COVID-19 complications on 31 October 2021, stated that he had executed more than 850 people during his service, which began in 1959.
 When conducting the executions, he would use the phrase: "I am going to send you to a better place than this.
 God bless you."
 At one point, Singh executed 18 people on one day; these 18 people were among the 58 rioters who killed four prison officers while they were serving their jail terms in a Pulau Senang island prison in 1963.
 Singh also said that he has hanged seven people within 90 minutes; these seven men were the culprits of the 1971 Gold Bars triple murders, in which a businessman and illegal gold trader was killed together with his driver and colleague over a total of 120 gold bars.